coursera/programming-assignments-demo/custom-graders/README.md

 #### 3. Testing and debugging the new programming assignment
 - Click on 'View as Learner' on the top left of the authoring tools to navigate to Learner's view
 - Navigate to the assignment and make some test submissions.
 Make sure to cover all edge cases during this testing phase.
+- An executorRunId should be visible within the submission history for each part that you submit.
+This is only visible to instructors and is not visible to learners.
+You can input this ID in our [debug tool](http://courseraprogramming.coursera.help/viewer/) to see what stdout/stderr logs were produced by your grader for that particular grader run.
+Please reach out to partner-support@coursera.org to get the password to access the tool.
 - In case you experience any problems testing in the production environment that you didn't experience while testing locally, **Please Contact partner-support@coursera.org for more support**